raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 Over time, this informal "interface" for collections grows by accretion.
 Some methods are only added to a few collections, some are added to all.
 But our objects grow fatter and fatter.
 We tell ourselves that, well, a collection ought to know how to map itself.

 But we end up recreating the same bits of code in each `.map` method we create, in each `.reduce` method we create, in each `.filter` method we create, and in each `.find` method.
 Each one has its own variation, but the overall form is identical.
-That's a sign that we shoudl work at a higher level of abstraction, and working with iterables is that higher level of abstraction.
+That's a sign that we should work at a higher level of abstraction, and working with iterables is that higher level of abstraction.

 > Composing an iterable with a `mapIterable` method cleaves the responsibility for knowing how to map from the fiddly bits of how a linked list differs from a stack